QuentinRa/blog.quentinra.dev/info/nosql/mongodb/index.md

 ```
 </div><div>

-The keys are your attributes, the value are the value for these attributes for this document.
+The keys are your attributes, the values are the value for these attributes for this document.

 **Notes**